anderswood/stash-tracker/README.md

 * Update the stash by displaying it and then hitting 'save'

 Next Steps:
+* Include more responsiveness for wide screen cases
 * Save the zoom and window coordinates associated with each stash so the map re-centers when stashes are display
 * Allow the user to edit the shapes and tracks and save the updates
 * Allow the user to delete each shape and track and save the updates
 * Include a search field to find areas zones quicker
+* Add a back end to save 'submitted' pages
+* Include an admin view on the back end that can aggregate and view all the stashes

 # Project Screen Shot(s)
 ![app with multiple stashes saved and one displayed]()